-The Arabian Canal, which is going to be about 75 kilometres long, will alter the whole city’s urban geography and connect Dubai’s lively districts, and also create new residential, commercial and leisure hubs along its sinuous route.
-The Arabian Canal project, designed to rival the magnificence of Dubai Marina, Palm Jumeirah, and Dubai Water Canal, signifies the unending quest of Dubai for innovation.
-When it is finished, it will be more than a waterway, a living, breathing ecosystem of architecture, culture, and commerce will be built around it.
+The Arabian Canal, which is going to be about 48 kilometres long.
+It will alter the whole city’s urban geography and connect Dubai’s lively districts and also create new residential, commercial and leisure hubs along its sinuous route.
+The Arabian Canal project, designed to rival the magnificence of Dubai Marina, Bluewaters Island, JBR, and Business Bay, underscores Dubai's unending quest for innovation.
+The luxury of canal cruises, the ecological settlements, the urban green areas, and the Arabian Canal Dubai are all indications of the future cities’ aspiration to be sustainable, connected, and stunningly beautiful.

-The Arabian Canal is more than just a canal, it’s a lifestyle destination built around Dubai’s futuristic identity.
+The Arabian Canal is more than just a canal; it’s a lifestyle destination built around Dubai’s futuristic identity.
 Some of its most fascinating highlights include:

 The regions surrounding the Arabian Canal already offer some of the best attractions in Dubai, blending entertainment, relaxation, and urban sophistication.
 Here are the top things visitors can do around the area: